ravensp93/aws-blog/Services/VPC - Virtual Private Cloud/readme.md

   <img src="assets/Network ACL2.jpg">
 </p>

+**\[Hands-on tip]:** Don't forget to set outbound rules for SG on EC2 instances.
+The next section in VPC peering requires SG outbound to be set properly.

 ## VPC Peering <a name="vpc-peering"></a>

 VPC peering is used to connect 2 VPCs privately using AWS network, making them behave as if they were in the same network.
 VPCs must have non-overlapping CIDR.